Butterworth vs. Chebyshev vs. Bessel Filters

 Butterworth: The Safe Default

-At the cutoff frequency, response is always −3 dB regardless of order.
-Roll-off is 20n dB/decade where n is filter order.
+At the cutoff frequency, you always get exactly −3 dB regardless of what order you choose.
+The roll-off is 20n dB/decade where n is your filter order.
+Simple, predictable, and it just works.

 Chebyshev: Maximum Steepness